Ted Cruz maintains ties to right-wing group despite its extremist messaging

 Cruz’s ongoing ties to TTP contrast with the group’s fraught relationship with much of the Republican establishment in Texas.
 The group has lashed out at Republicans it perceives as too moderate – including Texas Sen. John Cornyn and Texas Gov. Greg Abbott – and has backed candidates against officeholders it once helped elect.
 “We are not here to be best buddies with our electeds,” Julie McCarty says in a recruitment video.

-In a sign that some conservatives continue to court the group’s support, Attorney General Ken Paxton, a Republican, attended a TTP fundraiser last week, an event that drew hundreds of people according to pictures posted on social media.
+In a sign that some conservatives continue to court the group’s support, Attorney General Ken Paxton, R, attended a TTP fundraiser last week, an event that drew hundreds of people according to pictures posted on social media.
 But many elected officials are no longer active with the group, according to Rick Barnes, chairman of the Tarrant County Republican Party.

 “We’ve got to accept that to grow the Republican Party, we can’t be using rhetoric that most people find offensive,” Barnes said.

-James Riddlesperger, a political-science professor at Texas Christian University in Fort Worth, said Cruz appears to have “turned a blind eye” to the group’s most extreme rhetoric.
+James Riddlesperger, a political science professor at Texas Christian University in Fort Worth, said Cruz appears to have “turned a blind eye” to the group’s most extreme rhetoric.
 Many Cruz supporters would not view the group’s messaging as racist, he added.

 “From a political standpoint, there probably isn’t a downside for him supporting this group because they represent a large segment of the Republican Party in Texas,” he said.
 “So Cruz sees no downside, but he does see the upside because they have organization and can bring votes.”